PyGreSQL/PyGreSQL/docs/contents/pg/module.rst

     Unescape ``bytea`` data that has been retrieved as text

-    :param str datastring: the ``bytea`` data string that has been retrieved as text
+    :param str string: the ``bytea`` string that has been retrieved as text
     :returns: byte string containing the binary data
     :rtype: bytes
     :raises TypeError: bad argument type, or too many arguments